isomerpages/ogp-buildforgood/_bfg-2024/Projects/OhmSweetOhm (Sustainability).md

 <br>Singapore’s reliance on imported fossil fuels and water, along with energy-intensive
 processes like desalination and water reclamation, makes the nation vulnerable to global market fluctuations and environmental challenges.
-As fossil fuels deplete and water treatment demands rise, sustainable management becomes more urgent, especially with increasing urban needs and climate change.
-Despite national conservation efforts and rising citizen concern about the cost of living and household expenses, many Singaporeans remain disengaged from energy and water-saving practices, leading to higher environmental impact and household costs.
+As fossil fuels deplete, sustainable management becomes more urgent, especially with increasing urban needs and climate change.
+Despite national conservation efforts and rising citizen concern about the cost of living and household expenses, many Singaporeans remain disengaged from energy-saving practices, leading to higher environmental impact and household costs.
 <br>
 <br><strong>Proposed Solution</strong>
 <br>We are developing a mobile-optimized web app that serves as a cost estimation